 Are you seeing the results from your inbound marketing?

-Inbound marketing in comparison to outbound marketing, is a relatively inexpensive endeavour, it is easier to track and if done right is more profitable, yet most businesses allocate the majority of their budgets to outbound marketing.
+Inbound marketing in comparison to outbound marketing, is a relatively inexpensive endeavour, it is easier to track and if done right is more profitable, yet most practices allocate the majority of their budgets to outbound marketing.
 The featured diagram above is by Moz, it distinguishes between Inbound Marketing and Interruption Marketing.

 Inbound marketing should not necessarily replace your outbound marketing efforts, however integrating it into your marketing strategy will make it more effective, because it is more focussed and the leads you acquire are more likely to be converted.